OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 2. Add the `RuntimeLogging` registry key under 'HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\Wef\Developer\'.
 3. Set the default value of the key to the full path of the file where you want the log to be written.
 For an example, see [EnableRuntimeLogging.zip](RuntimeLogging/EnableRuntimeLogging.zip).

+ > **Note:** The logging path that you specify must already contain the folder where the file will be written.

 The following image shows what the registry should look like.
 ![Screenshot of the registry editor with a RuntimeLogging registry key](http://i.imgur.com/Sa9TyI6.png)